ddl-dave-heinicke/Domino-Code-Assistant-Workshop/README.md

 In your Project, navigate to the **Code** tab on the left, then the **Git Repositories** tab at the top.
 Click on **Add a New Repository**.

-Paste the URI above, leave everything else as is and click **Add Repository**.
+Paste the URI above, select **Github** as the Git Service Provider click **Add Repository**.

 <p align="center">
 <img src = readme_images/add_git_repo.png width="800">
 </p>

 _Note that once you add an external repository to your Project, you need to create a new Workspace.
-Sync your current Workspace to the Project, then create a new Workspace in the Project for the imported repository to be visible to Domino’s Code Assist._
+Sync your current Workspace to the Project, stop it, then create a new Workspace in the Project for the imported repository to be visible to Domino’s Code Assist._

+Open up your Tutorial Notebook again, run all cells, then navigate to the DCA **Insert Snippets** menu in a new cell.
+You'll see an new `python` or `r` folder with the imported snippets now available.

 To save your snippets to an external repository, you'll